resurfaceio/aws-kds/README.md

 docker run -d --name aws-kds --env-file .env aws-kds-consumer:1.1.0
 ```

 - Use your API as you always do.
-Go to the Graylog API Security web UI and verify that API Calls are being captured.
+- Go to the web UI for your Graylog API Security instance and verify that API Calls are being captured.

 ## Running on EKS